 7th European Windstorm Workshop (Oct.
 2018)

-A major source of natural hazards, mid-latitude storms have devastating socio-economic impacts.
-Yet the processes involved in their intensification and generation of disastrous impacts such as wind damages and flooding are not fully understood.
-Initiated in 2011, the European Windstorm Workshop aims at bringing together dynamical meteorologists, climatologists, statisticians, stakeholders and risk model developers from insurance and engineering consultant companies.
-Thereby, these interdisciplinary workshops try to bridge state-of-the-art breakthroughs in sciences to the practical implementation in risk modeling.
+Mid-latitude storms belong to the main natural hazards affecting Europe, and can have devastating socio-economic impacts.
+However, the processes involved in their intensification and generation of disastrous impacts such as widespread wind damage and flooding are not fully understood.
+Initiated in 2011, the European storm workshops series aims at bringing together dynamical meteorologists, climatologists, statisticians, stakeholders and risk model developers from insurance and engineering consultant companies.
+These interdisciplinary workshops try to bridge state-of-the-art breakthroughs in sciences to the practical implementation in risk modelling.